-Lay Person Cpr On Infants
+Lay Person CPR On Infants

-If you find an infant who is not breathing normally:
+What to do if you find an infant who is not breathing normally:

-- Begin CPR if the infant is not breathing or is only gasping.
-Continue CPR until he responds, caregivers arrive, or an automated external defibrillator (AED) becomes available.
+- Continue CPR cycles until the infant responds, help arrives, or an automated external defibrillator (AED) becomes available.
 An AED is a device that gives a person's heart a shock if it is needed.
 AEDs are often kept in public areas and are usually mounted to a wall.

-How to give CPR to an infant:
+How to give chest compressions to an infant: